Lessons Learned: Using Past Problems for Future Excellence

 If you’re the business owner or a senior manager, your involvement in the lessons learned process is critical.
 And we’re not talking about you just listening to the mistakes of your employees.

-Your important role is to role model the lessons learned process, by publicly acknowledging your own failures and how you’ve learned from them.
+Your important role is to role model the lessons learned process.
+Therefore, publicly acknowledging your own failures and how you’ve learned from them.

 By doing that, you give your staff permission to do the same.
 You’re blasting the message, ‘we learn and grow from our mistakes here’.